- 4 hrs ago Daily Horoscope 07 December 2019

 Lord Vishnu knew the secret of defeating the king.
 In the guise of battle, Lord Vishnu sent a message to Vrinda saying that her husband died in the battle.
 He later took the form of King Jalandhar.
 Seeing her husband alive, she immediately embraced him, thus breaking her chastity.

 Her chastity was the secret of King Jalandhar's invincible powers and he was immediately defeated.
 When Vrinda came to know the truth, she cursed Lord Vishnu saying that his wife would one day be separated from him.
-However, Lord Vishnu then transformed her to a sacred plant and promised to marry her every year.
+However, Lord Vishnu then transformed her into a sacred plant and promised to marry her every year.